tomgxz/Kraken/REPORT.md

   - A server to host the website builder application and handle user requests.
 This server could be physical or virtual and run on any operating system that can also run Python (as it is the language I will be using to program the backend).
   - The server will require a CPU with enough processing power: it may need a high number of cores and a fast clock speed to handle high traffic and many concurrent users.
   - The server will need enough memory (RAM) to handle the requests and processes of the application.
-  - The server will require a sufficient amount of storage to store the website builder application and the images and files uploaded by the users to the CMS.
+  - The server will require sufficient storage to store the website builder application and the images and files uploaded by the users to the CMS.
   - The server will need a high-speed network connection to handle incoming and outgoing traffic between itself and the users.
 The faster the connection, the better the user's experience will be.

   In addition to the above hardware requirements, it should be designed with scalability in mind so it can be adjusted if the application size or the number of users increases.